kubedb/docs/docs/guides/mongodb/backup/mongodb-sharding.md

 ```

 Here, `sample-mgo-sh-cert` contains few required certificates, and one of them is `client.pem` which is required to backup/restore ssl enabled mongodb server using stash-mongodb.

-**Creating AppBinding Manually:**

-If you deploy MongoDB database without KubeDB, you have to create the AppBinding crd manually in the same namespace as the service and secret of the database.

 **Insert Sample Data:**